lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

      - Component: `src/components/InviteListener.tsx`
        - Purpose: Mounts `useRoomInvites()` without any UI to ensure the realtime subscription is always active for authenticated users.
        - Mounted: In `src/App.tsx` near other headless components (logger, overlays), as `<InviteListener />`.
+       - Source: `src/App.tsx` imports `InviteListener` from `"./src/components/InviteListener"` and renders it above `<Routes>` so the hook is active on all pages.
        - Rationale: Guarantees invited users get instant notifications even if the bell UI is not currently rendered.
+       - Realtime auth token sync: `src/contexts/AuthContext.tsx` now calls `supabase.realtime.setAuth(session.access_token)` on auth state changes and on initial session load so Realtime channels are authorized under RLS.
+Without this, invite INSERT events may not be delivered to the invitee.
+       - Diagnostics: `src/hooks/useRoomInvites.ts` logs channel subscription status via `channel.subscribe((status) => ...)` including `SUBSCRIBED`/`CHANNEL_ERROR`, and logs each received INSERT payload.
+On `SUBSCRIBED`, it opportunistically refetches invites to reconcile any missed rows.

      #### Host Realtime Invite Sync (Room page)
      - Location: `src/pages/Room.tsx`